ruby2js/ruby2js/docs/src/_docs/filters/esm.md

 # => export { one, two, three as default }
 ```

-If the "autoexports" option is `true`, all top level modules, classes,
+If the `autoexports` option is `true`, all top level modules, classes,
 methods and constants will automatically be exported.

 ## Autoimports